 This force causes the four strain gauges that are built into top and bottom and each end of the load cell to elongate or compress depending on how much application or removal of the force stresses the load cell structure.
 These tiny changes in potential from the strain gages are easily converted to weight within our Dewesoft X data acquisition software.

 Also known as a “canister load cell,” a compression load cell is the most fundamental type of load cell.
 It is used primarily as an industrial scale to measure the weight of a load that is placed on it.
 It gets its name from its canister-like shape.

 S-Beam load cells are also suitable for both pushing/pulling applications.
 They get their name from their distinctive shape.
-They are typically connected in the center of a steel cable.
+They are typically connected in the centre of a steel cable.
 Imagine a cable being used to hoist a heavy load.

 Pancake load cells are designed for applications where both tension and compression (pulling and pushing) will occur.

-SIRIUS DAQ Systems
+SIRIUS DAQ systems

 SIRIUS DAQ systems offer DualCoreADC® technology which boosts dual 24-bit delta-sigma ADC converters with an anti-aliasing filter on each channel, achieving an astonishing 160 dB of dynamic range in the time and frequency domains, with up to 200 kS/s/ch sampling rate per channel.